 Power extension cord

-This type of hose is a must to have because the material in a regular garden hose can contain unsafe materials/minerals to drink.
-The Drinking Water Hose is BPA and Lead Free for safer water consumption.
+This type of hose is a must to have because the material in a regular garden hose can contain unsafe materials/minerals for drinking.

 Water Pressure Regulator